 1. Introduce values in the onboarding process

 First impressions matter, and it’s critical that your first impression delivers a clear message of your values, vision statement and purpose from the go-get.
-Everything from job descriptions, to candidate portals and interview correspondence should strongly convey a sense of your value sets – from the language used in communication to clearly spelling out what your values are in job descriptions.
+Everything from job descriptions, to candidate portals and interview correspondence should strongly convey a sense of your value sets – from the language used in communication to clearly spell out what your values are in job descriptions.

 Introducing values through the onboarding processes – including learning modules that new hires can complete and digest at their own pace – is a great way of introducing employees to your values before they even set foot through your doors, giving them a flavour of what’s to come.
 Read more about HROnboard’s onboarding here.